Ester-C Side Effects

 Applies to ascorbic acid: oral capsule, oral capsule extended release, oral capsule liquid filled, oral granule, oral liquid, oral lozenge/troche, oral powder, oral powder for solution, oral powder for suspension, oral solution, oral syrup, oral tablet, oral tablet chewable, oral tablet extended release, oral wafer

-In addition to its needed effects, some unwanted effects may be caused by ascorbic acid (the active ingredient contained in Ester-C).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, ascorbic acid (the active ingredient contained in Ester-C) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Side or lower back pain